kitttn/temptest/Quick-Start-Guide.md

 **DO NOT CONNECT THE JETSON TO THE BDB UNTIL INSTRUCTED.**

 Reboot the Jetson and wait for console output to settle down.
-Press Enter in the console and the command prompt should appear:
+Press Enter and the command prompt should appear:
 ```
 shell@jetson:/ $
 ```